Nanka

 Nanka (pronounced as Nan-ka by the natives), is an Igbo speaking town in Southeastern Nigeria.
-The town is bordered by Awka to the north, the town of Nanka is posited to exist alongside Igboukwu.
+The town is bordered by Agulu to the north, the town of Nanka is posited to exist alongside Igboukwu.

 Location

 Nanka is located in the Orumba North Local Government Area of Anambra State.
 Its geographic coordinates are 6" 03' 00 North, 7" 05' 00 East.

 Its neighboring towns are Oko, Agulu, Ekwulobia, Aguluzigbo, Isuọfia, Umuọna, and Awgbu.
 Nanka comprises seven villages: Agbiligba, Enugwu, Ifite, Amako, Umudala, Ubahu, and Eti, in that order.
-Agbiligba is the head village in Nanka with three major kindreds (ebe n'ato); Oka, Umuduno and Umudim.
+Agbiligba is the head village in Nanka with seventeen major kindreds including Umuezekanagha, Umunonoakulu, Umueyisi, Umuka, Ihuowele, Umudunu, Umudim, Oka, Umueneke, Umuene, Umuezenwunne, Umuezehagba, Umuezemenari, Umuene, Umuezenyeka, Umuakuesu, Umuezechiedo.

+These Kindreds are the grouped in the five administrative Wards as recognized by the Nanka Town Union and Chieftaincy Constitution, 2011, as follows: Umuezeoke, Abasili 1, Abasili 2, Umudunu, Oka/Umudim.

 Facilities

 The Nanka Post Office opened the early 20th century.
 Nanka has one main market, the Afor Market (formerly Afor-Udo) which trades on the Afor market day).

 Nanka has two government secondary schools located in Agbiligba [ Community High School ] Nanka village and in Enugu [ Community Secondary School ] in Enugu village.
-The Nwa-Agu Primary School is at Ifite village, the St.Micheal Primary school at Agbiligba village, the Nkwo-Agu Primary also at Agbiligba village, and the Enugwu Nanka Primary school.
+The Nwa-Agu Primary School is at Ifite village, the St.Michael Primary school at Agbiligba village, the Nkwo-Agu Primary also at Agbiligba village, and the Enugwu Nanka Primary school.